Not sure what to do in Brasov, Romania? Don’t worry, we are here to help.

 Its strategic location meant that it was a link between the Ottoman Empire and Western Europe, something that would turn Brasov into one of the most fortified citadels in Transylvania at the time.

 With such sophisticated history and beautiful architecture, experiencing Brasov to its fullest might be tough.

-1. Taking A Free Walking Tour In Brasov
+1. Take a Free Walking Tour in Brasov

 As one of the seven walled citadels constructed by the Transylvania Saxons in the 12th century, Brasov is full of history.
 As you stroll down the cobblestone streets of Brasov, you are surrounded by historical buildings, famous landmarks, and untold stories.

 Uncovering the vastness of Brasov’s history can be difficult, especially without a tour guide.

 Luckily for you, the Brasov free walking tour can help you with understanding Brasov’s 800 years of history.
 Led by local tour guides, the Brasov walking tours are incredibly useful to see the city from a local perspective.